Mediator Interpretation and Faster Learning Algorithms for Linear Correlated Equilibria in General Extensive-Form Games: Conclusion and Future Research

 \section{Conclusion and Future Research}

 In this paper, we have introduced a new representation for the set of linear deviations when the strategy space is sequence form.
 Our representation connects linear deviations to the mediator-based framework that is more typically used for correlation concepts in extensive-form games, and therefore gives a reasonable game-theoretic interpretation of what linear equilibria represent.
 It also leads to state-of-the-art no-linear-regret algorithms, both in theory and in practice.
-Several natural questions remain open: \begin{enumerate}[left=5mm] \item Can we minimize swap regret, or compute normal-form correlated equilibria, efficiently in extensive-form games?
-This is a long-standing open question in the field. \item What would be a reasonable definition of {\em untimed communication equilibrium}, as a refinement of {\em communication equilibrium} (see also \Cref{sec:revelation})? \item For extensive-form correlated equilibrium, it is possible to achieve $\poly(d) \cdot \log(T)$ regret~\cite{Anagnostides23:NearOptimal}, and to compute exact equilibria in polynomial time~\cite{Huang08:Computing}.
+Several natural questions remain open: \begin{enumerate}[left=5mm] \item Is there an algorithm whose swap regret is $\poly(d) \cdot T^c$ for $c < 1$ in extensive-form games?
+(See also \Cref{sec:related} for some recent progress on this problem.) \item What would be a reasonable definition of {\em untimed communication equilibrium}, as a refinement of {\em communication equilibrium} (see also \Cref{sec:revelation})? \item For extensive-form correlated equilibrium, it is possible to achieve $\poly(d) \cdot \log(T)$ regret~\cite{Anagnostides23:NearOptimal}, and to compute exact equilibria in polynomial time~\cite{Huang08:Computing}.
 Can one extend these results to linear equilibria? \end{enumerate}